 - 18x13 Sheet Pan– perfect for baking a batch of homemade biscuits!

 - Large Mixing Bowl– biscuits come together with a quick mixing method that requires no mixer!

 - Wooden Spoon– to form the biscuit dough.

 - Gallon Freezer Bags– to freeze unbaked or baked biscuits.
 Ideal for storing any leftovers too!

 - Silicone Baking Mats– a perfect fit for the 18×13 baking pan so the biscuits don’t stick!
 (Have macaron silicone mats?
 They work too!)

 Have you made these easy Southern Biscuits?
 I would love to hear your review, leave a comment down below!
 We think it’s the best biscuit recipe out there, if you have a better one, share it with us!

 - 4 TBSP baking powder

-- Transfer dough onto a well floured surface and pat dough down to a 16-inch rectangle.
-Fold dough into a letter twice, patting down to a 1" thickness.
+- Transfer the dough onto a well-floured surface and pat down large enough to fold in the sides resembling a letter and roll out.
+Repeat twice, patting dough down to a 1" thickness.
 (Don't overwork the dough.)